tytydraco/yessleep/out/I_found_something_under_a_frozen_lake_that_was_only_visible_through_the_lens_of_a_video_camera_The_discovery_probably_saved_my_life.md

 Does he want to be caught?

-If they’re any big updates, including the answers to those nagging questions, I’ll be sure to [post them.](https://www.reddit.com/r/unalloyedsainttrina/)
+If there are any big updates, including the answers to those nagging questions, I’ll be sure to [post them.](https://www.reddit.com/r/unalloyedsainttrina/)

 \-Kaya